 In CTF Computer students learn how to use Google's platform to create spreadsheets, design online graphics, and print materials.
 They are challenged to use an e-portfolio to share their creations through video editing and basic web design.
 Once the basics are taught students begin using their skills to program.
 Typing skills are taught each year.

 The fine arts embrace music, art and drama.
 Through these courses students develop self-awareness and express their creativity in many ways.
 Each course has a body of content, partly derived from tradition and partly developed from the insights and interests of those involved.
 Each has its own mode of expression and makes its own contribution to society, necessitating the inclusion of the arts as separate subject areas in the school program.
 Students will respond personally and critically to a variety of art, drama and music styles and forms.

 Drama encourages students to explore a variety of dramatic roles and develop a range of dramatic skills.
 Drama is both an art form and a medium for learning and teaching.
 It can develop the whole person emotionally, physically, intellectually, imaginatively, aesthetically, and socially by giving form and meaning to experience through acting.
 It fosters positive group interaction as students learn to make accommodations in order to pursue shared goals.
 The dramatic growth parallels the natural development of the student.
 This growth is fostered in an atmosphere that is non-competitive, cooperative, supportive, joyful, yet challenging.

-We are excited to offer two new music courses at Kate Chegwin for the coming year.
-Choir and Guitar will be available for the first time.
+We offer Guitar at Kate Chegwin.
 The systematic development of musical skills, knowledge and perception contributes to the total development of the individual.
 Over 85% of the full-time undergraduate university programs accept music as an entrance requirement.
 No musical experience is necessary and we provide the instruments for a nominal rental fee.